 Robot-on-robot crush.
 A bright, thumping, novelty song featuring Marvin the Paranoid Android, the irrepressibly depressing but lovable robot in Douglas Adams’ The Hitchhiker’s Guide to the Galaxy books.
-He’s an eternal pessimist, and in his case, “eternal” has real weight — he waits millions of years for his human companions in the parking garage of the The Restaurant at the Edge of the Universe.
+He’s an eternal pessimist, and in his case, “eternal” has real weight — he waits millions of years for his human companions in the parking garage at The Restaurant at the Edge of the Universe.
 In this song, he almost finds love after accidentally pushing a button on his dusty old databank, and then can’t track down his secret admirer.
-But hey, ultimately, robots don't have the capacity to love each other anyway, right?
+But hey, ultimately, robots don’t have the capacity to love each other anyway, right?
 Which brings us to…

 6. I Love You (Miss Robot) – The Buggles (1979)

 Human-for-robot lust.
 Decades before the movies Her and Ex Machina, The Buggles imagined a human being’s physical attraction for artificial intelligence, in delicate detail: Touch the seam on your silver skin… Of course, the reason the human being loves the object of his attraction so much is because it (she) operates at his whim — by design.
 By the end, however, he’s craving something human from it, which of course it’s unable to give: his affection returned.

 7. Breakdown – The Alan Parsons Project (1977)